-- Policy A: In order to provide the greatest view potential for properties along the ocean, the building height shall be limited to 18' on beach front lots and 26' for adjacent properties.
-This policy applies to the beach/ocean in all directions. - Policy B: Excessive sign sizes and numbers of signs shall be discouraged by local regulations.
+- Policy A: Excessive sign sizes and numbers of signs shall be discouraged by local regulations.
 No new billboards or other off-premise signs shall be allowed, except in commercial or industrial zoned land with strict controls.
-This policy applies to views along U.S. Highway 101 from the ocean dunes to the west to the Coastal Foothills to the east. - Policy C: No intensive development on the foothills or on top of dune ridges should be permitted.
-This policy applies to the Coastal Foothills and dune ridges in all directions.
+This policy applies to views along U.S. Highway 101 from the ocean dunes to the west to the Coastal Foothills to the east. - Policy B: No intensive development on the foothills or on top of dune ridges should be permitted.
+This policy applies to the Coastal

+Foothills and dune ridges in all directions.